 It is our only day off per week during the training.
 In Arab countries weekend is Friday and Saturday, Friday being the Holy Day of Islam.
 I just had a coffee and a chat with my home country girls and I am preparing to go to the Museum of Islamic Art.

-There is a mosque right in front of my window so I can hear all the prayers.
-At first I was a bit confused when I would wake up hearing the call to prayer, but now I don’t even wake up and if I do, I am aware of what it happens.
+There is a mosque right in front of my window so I can hear all the prayers, 5 per day.
+At first I was a bit confused when I would wake up hearing the call to prayer, but now I don’t even wake up and if I do, at least I am aware of what it happens.

 I take a cab and arrive at the Museum of Islamic Art, Doha, Qatar.
 It is simply amazing and I can say I am more impressed with its architecture than I was with the Guggenheim in New York.